anoshandrews/ChestX-Pneumonia-CNN/README.md

 * **Test Set:** ~234 Normal, ~390 Pneumonia images
 * **Validation Set:** ~8 Normal, ~8 Pneumonia images

-*(Note: These numbers are based on common datasets used for this problem, specific counts might vary based on your exact dataset split.)*

 ## Installation and Setup